dalibo/temboard/CONTRIBUTING.md

 ## Testing previous version

 Compose project for development configures a stable agent named `agent-stable`.
 This agent is preregistered in development UI.
-Browser `postgres-stable` instance in UI to ensure temBoard UI is compatible with stable agent.
+Browse `postgres-stable` instance in UI to ensure temBoard UI is compatible with stable agent.

 Access Postgres instance monitored by stable agent using the following compose
 invocation: